thingsboard/thingsboard.github.io/docs/edge/install/docker-windows.md

 {:toc}

 This guide will help you to install and start ThingsBoard Edge using Docker on Windows.
-The container image used in this guide has embedded PostgreSQL 9.6 to simplify setup.
+The container image used in this guide has embedded PostgreSQL 11 to simplify setup.
-If you are looking for a cluster installation instruction, please visit [cluster setup page](/docs/user-guide/install/pe/cluster-setup/).

-### Prerequisites
+{% include templates/edge/install/prerequisites.md %}

 - [Install Docker Toolbox for Windows](https://docs.docker.com/toolbox/toolbox_install_windows/){:target="_blank"}